-- Researching possible alternatives to replace or integrate conventional control of pests by biocontrol agents, eco-friendly compounds, host genetic resistance, as well as specific inducers. - Targeting for a product that is not only of high quality and very marketable, but also safe for consumers.
+- Reporting the most updated knowledge and regulations for a sustainable use of conventional pesticides. - Researching possible alternatives to replace or integrate conventional control of pests by biocontrol agents, eco-friendly compounds, host genetic resistance, as well as specific inducers. - Targeting for a product that is not only of high quality and very marketable, but also safe for consumers.

-- ✓ Address basic principles of sustainable use of conventional control means to pests and pathogens in the field, thanks to a timely application by forecasting modelling and integration/replacement by biocontrol agents and eco-friendly compound. - Broaden the current knowledge base pertaining to the resistance sources available in host germplasm and to the exploitation of similar mechanisms for their applications in protecting crops.
+✓ Address basic principles of sustainable use of conventional control means to pests and pathogens in the field, thanks to a timely application and integration/replacement of biocontrol agents and eco-friendly compound.

+Broaden the current knowledge base pertaining to the resistance sources available in host germplasm and to the exploitation of similar mechanisms for their applications in protecting crops.

-Implement the acquired theoretical knowledge into every-day practice with the aid of site/field visits and laboratory activities, as well as the elaboration of projects to address relevant issues to country of origin
+Implement the acquired theoretical knowledge into every-day practice with the aid of site/field visits and laboratory activities, as well as the elaboration of projects to address relevant issues to country of origin.